UX DesignEnd-to-EndUser FlowsPrototypingProblem FramingCollaboration

 Context & Initiative

 For new and existing Cox Business customers who place a new order, the self-serve registration experience is a critical moment in their digital journey: it should drive adoption of self-service capabilities and build confidence in Cox as a provider.
-The previous registration experience was a single, cumbersome form that discouraged completion and contributed to a low post-order registration completion rate.
+The previous registration experience had too many steps, and each step contained large, input-heavy forms that discouraged completion and contributed to a low post-order registration completion rate.

 Initiative